True Or False All Parallelograms Are Rectangles

 • Opposite angles are equal in measure: The angles opposite each other in a parallelogram are congruent, meaning they have the same degree measure.

-• Consecutive angles are supplementary: This means that the sum of any two angles that share a side is 180 degrees.
-For example, if one angle in a parallelogram measures 60 degrees, its adjacent angle will measure 120 degrees.
+• Consecutive angles are supplementary: Basically, the sum of any two angles that share a side is 180 degrees.
+As an example, if one angle in a parallelogram measures 60 degrees, its adjacent angle will measure 120 degrees.

 • Diagonals bisect each other: The diagonals of a parallelogram intersect at their midpoints.
-This means that each diagonal is divided into two equal segments by the intersection point.
+What this tells us is each diagonal is divided into two equal segments by the intersection point.

 These properties are crucial for distinguishing parallelograms from other quadrilaterals and are consequences of the parallel sides definition.
 Remember, the defining property of a parallelogram is that its opposite sides are parallel.